Symplectic realizations of holomorphic Poisson manifolds: Abstract

 \section{Abstract}

 Symplectic realization is a longstanding problem which can be traced back to Sophus Lie.
 In this paper, we present an explicit solution to this problem for an arbitrary holomorphic Poisson manifold.
-More precisely, for any holomorphic Poisson manifold $(X, \pi)$, we prove that there exists a holomorphic symplectic structure in a neighborhood $Y$ of the zero section of $T^*X$ such that the projection map is a symplectic realization of the given Poisson manifold, and moreover the zero section is a holomorphic Lagrangian submanifold.
+More precisely, for any holomorphic Poisson manifold $(\holom{X}, \pi)$ with underlying real smooth manifold $X$, we prove that there exists a holomorphic symplectic structure in a neighborhood $Y$ of the zero section of $T^*X$ such that the projection map is a holomorphic symplectic realization of the given holomorphic Poisson manifold, and moreover the zero section is a holomorphic Lagrangian submanifold.
 We describe an explicit construction for such a new holomorphic symplectic structure on $Y \subseteq T^*X$.